 Whether you’re a DJ, Santa Claus, magician, balloonist, or other eligible performer, you can get our annual or 1-3 day event policy in 10 minutes or less!

 Have expensive gear for your act?
-Get our gear and equipment, aka inland marine, coverage and add unlimited additional insureds for an extra $5 with our annual policy starting at $199 a year or $16.58 a month.
+Get our gear and equipment, aka inland marine, coverage and get additional insureds ($10 for unlimited and $5 for one on our event and annual policies) with our annual policy starting at $199 a year or $18.50 a month.
 Our 1-3 day event policies begin at $59.
 It’s a deal you shouldn’t miss out on.